 Introduction

-Perbadanan Insurans Deposit Malaysia is a government agency based in Malaysia, providing deposit insurance and takaful benefits protection for the financial system.
-Together with the Financial Education Network, PIDM oversees national financial education policy.
+Perbadanan Insurans Deposit Malaysia is a government agency based in Malaysia, providing deposit insurance and takaful and insurance benefits protection for the financial system.
+PIDM is a member of the Financial Education Network, the inter-agency group behind Malaysia’s national financial education agenda.

-The National Strategy for Financial Literacy sets out Malaysia’s proposed priorities for financial education.
+The National Strategy for Financial Literacy sets out Malaysia’s priorities for financial education across the strategy period.
 It covers life-stage learning, digital financial literacy, inclusion of vulnerable groups and multi-stakeholder collaboration.
-The publication needed to communicate policy recommendations to a wide range of audiences.
+The publication needed to communicate these priorities to a wide range of audiences.

 Walk Production delivered the design and production scope of this national impact report design.
 The work included bilingual editions in English and Bahasa Malaysia, interactive PDF versions and printed copies for stakeholder distribution.